nexusformat/definitions/manual/source/preface.rst

     .. literalinclude:: examples/examples-prototype.txt
         :tab-width: 4
         :linenos:
-        :language: guess
+        :language: text

 Some words on the notation:

 - Hierarchy is represented by indentation.
 Objects on the same indentation level are in the same group